espressif/esp-privilege-separation/examples/blink/README.md

     - Spawns a separate low privilege task with user entry point
     - Executes normally as `main_task` with higher privilege after setting up the user space application
 * User:
-    - Spawns a task which toggles GPIO4 each second
+    - Spawns a task which toggles GPIO4 each second and toggles WS2812 LED connected on GPIO8
     - Registers ISR on BOOT button (GPIO9) and when pressed, it toggles GPIO2

 ### Setting Up ESP-IDF